mfbhatt/capacitor-azure-push-notification/README.md

 # push-notifications

-The Push Notifications API provides access to native push notifications.
+The Push Notifications API provides access to native push notifications for Capacitor.

 ## Install